psychemedia/middle-english-romances/sir-amadace.md

 And toke the knyght be the hond,

 And sowne thei con hym sayn:
-" Owre lord the kyng send Iftis heder,
+"Owre lord the kyng send Iftis heder,
 To wytte your comeyng all togeyder;

 The sothe at yow to frayn.